MonetDB/monetdb-tlstester/README.md

 Docker image
 ------------

-The script is also shipped as a Docker image, NAME.
+The script is also shipped as a Docker image, monetdb/tlstester.
 This is convenient for tests running on GitHub Actions, because they can access it as a service container.